 To help guide it into curves, many locomotives also had a small set of wheels (either one pair or two) in front beneath the smokebox called a lead or pony truck.
 Similarly, a two- or four-wheel trailing truck was placed at the rear of the locomotive to support the firebox.

 There were many variations of wheel arrangements depending on a locomotive’s intended service and the era of its construction.

 Exhausting smoke and steam

 After the steam is used in the cylinders, it enters the smokebox via the blast pipe.
-As the exhaust steam blasts upward toward the stack, it provides draft for the fire by drawing the gases through the flues and into the smokebox.
+As the exhaust steam blasts upward toward the stack, it provides a draft for the fire by drawing the gases through the flues and into the smokebox.
 (Fresh air enters the locomotive through open spaces at the base of the firebox.)
 The mingled exhaust steam and gases then leave the locomotive through the stack.
-It’s the relatively violent escape of steam from the cylinders that produces the familiar chuff-chuff sound.
+It’s the relatively violent escape of steam from the cylinders that produce the familiar chuff-chuff sound.